Minimal area of Finsler disks with minimizing geodesics: Integral geometry in Finsler manifolds with almost no trapped geodesics

-We claim that~$\xi^{t_+}$ is positive and~$\xi^{t_-}$ is negative.
-Indeed, when~$t=t_0$, the covector~$\xi^t$, as a function~$B_xM\to\R$, is bounded above by~$c$.
-As~$t$ increases towards~$t_+$, the values of~$\xi^t$ on the positive side of~$B_xM$ (where~$v_n>0$) increase, and the values on the negative side decrease, because the coefficient~$\xi_n$ increases.
-Thus any functional~$\xi^t$ with~$t>t_0$, restricted to the ball~$B_xM$, must attain its maximum value~$\|\xi^t\|>c$ on a positive vector.
-This implies that~$\xi^t$ is positive if~$t>t_0$, and similarly,~$\xi^t$ is negative if~$t<t_0$.
+We claim that~$\xi^{t_+}$ is positive (and~$\xi^{t_-}$ is negative).
+That is, the vector that is in Legendre correspondence with $\xi^{t_+}$ (\ie, the unit vector where $\xi^{t_+}$ attains its norm) is positive.
+Indeed, when~$t=t_0$, the covector~$\xi^t$, as a function~$B_xM\to\R$, is bounded above by~$\lambda$.
+As~$t$ increases towards~$t_+$, the coefficient~$\xi_n$ increases, and thus the values of~$\xi^t(v)$ for $v$ on the negative side decrease (hence they are~$<\lambda$).
+Thus, any functional~$\xi^t$ with~$t>t_0$, restricted to the ball~$B_xM$, must attain its maximum value~$\|\xi^t\|$ (which is $>\lambda$) on a positive vector, as required.
+This shows that~$\xi^t$ is positive if $t>t_0$ (and, similarly, $\xi^t$ is negative if~$t<t_0$).
 We conclude that~$\xi^{t_+}$ is the only positive unit covector~$\xi$ whose restriction to~$T_xN$ is~$\xi'$.
 This proves that~$\rho_N$ is bijective.
 Additionally,~$t_+$ depends smoothly on~$\xi'$ by the implicit function theorem.
-This finishes the proof that the restriction map $\rho_N:C^*N\to(B^*N)^\circ$ is a diffeomorphism.
+This finishes the proof that the restriction map $\rho_N:C^*N\to\Int(B^*N)$ is a diffeomorphism.

 Let us show that~${\rho_N}^*\alpha_N = \alpha_M|_{C^*N}$.
 In canonical coordinates, the tautological 1-form~$\alpha_M$ on~$T^*M$ is written as~$\alpha_M = \sum_{i=1}^n \xi_i \diff x_i$.
 In restricting to~$C^*N$, the last term vanishes because~$x_n=0$ on~$N$, thus the restricted form can be written as ${\alpha_M}|_{C^*N} = \sum_{i=1}^{n-1} \xi_i \diff x_i$.
-On the other hand, the tautological 1-form of~$N$ is $\alpha_N = \sum_{i=1}^{n-1} \xi_i \, \diff x_i$, and this expression is unchanged by the pullback~${\rho_N}^*$ since the map~$\rho_N:C^*N\to (B^*N)^\circ$ acts simply by suppressing the coordinate~$\xi_n$.
+On the other hand, the tautological 1-form of~$N$ is $\alpha_N = \sum_{i=1}^{n-1} \xi_i \, \diff x_i$, and this expression is unchanged by the pullback~${\rho_N}^*$ since the map~$\rho_N:C^*N\to \Int(B^*N)$ acts simply by suppressing the coordinate~$\xi_n$.
 We conclude that~${\rho_N}^*\alpha_N = {\alpha_M}|_{C^*N}$.
 Taking the exterior differential of this expression, we obtain~${\rho_N}^*\omega_N = \omega_M|_{C^*N}$.
 This implies that~$C^*N$ is a symplectic submanifold of~$T^*M$. \end{proof}